 In all CRs we find agreement between data and simulation in the \mrec spectrum, after the corresponding SFs are applied to the simulation.

-For the QCD multijet background we apply an ABCD method, in which the space of measured observables is projected onto two dimensions and divided into orthogonal regions.
-The necessary lack of correlation between the two inversion arguments has been validated in a separate ABCD set with $\ptmiss<30\GeV$ in the hadronic di-tau channel, where QCD contributes most to the total background.
-The estimate of the background yield $N_{\text{A}}$ in the SR is determined from the yields in CRs B, C, and D as $N_{\text{A}} = (N_{\text{C}}/N_{\text{D}})N_{\text{B}}$.
-Here the first observable is the charge-sign pairing of the \PGt candidates: the OS requirement of the SR is reversed to same-sign (SS) to define CR B. The second observable is the appropriate measure of \PGt purity, namely lepton ID for \taul, isolation for \tauh: both tight, as in the SR, for region B, at least one loose and not tight for regions C (OS) and D (SS).
-A systematic uncertainty in the assumption that $N_{\text{A}}/N_{\text{B}} = N_{\text{C}}/N_{\text{D}}$ is evaluated with an additional CR, as discussed in Section~\ref{sec:systematics}.
-The calculation is performed for each bin of the \mrec distribution.
+For the QCD multijet background estimate, we apply an ABCD method, in which four orthogonal regions are constructed with two measured observables.
+The estimate of the background yield $N_{\text{A}}$ in the SR is then determined from the yields in CRs B, C, and D as $N_{\text{A}} = (N_{\text{C}}/N_{\text{D}})N_{\text{B}}$.
+The necessary lack of correlation between the two observables has been validated in a separate ABCD set with $\ptmiss<30\GeV$ in the hadronic di-tau channel.
+Here the first observable is the charge-sign pairing of the \PGt candidates: the OS requirement of the SR is reversed to same-sign (SS) to define CR B. The second observable is the appropriate measure of \PGt purity, namely lepton ID for \taul, isolation for \tauh: both tight, as in the SR, for region B, while for regions C (OS) and D (SS) both must fail tight and pass loose ID.
+Contributions from background sources different from QCD have been removed in all CRs.
+The calculation is performed for each bin of the \mrec distribution, separately.